multi-coop/datami-website-content/texts/blog/en/posts/business-model-idea.md

 And as any idea it needed to take a first form to be refined.

-The real first pieces of Vizboard's concretization weren't lines of code, they were the [architecture & schemas](/architecture) drawings.
+The real first pieces of Datami's concretization weren't lines of code, they were the [architecture & schemas](/architecture) drawings.
 And paper is cheap...

 We already had some experiences in some technologies, some of we wanted to experiment more with for instance to do widgets.

-That laid - **an idea and a plan** - coding the "backbone" structure for the Vizboard project was just a matter of a couple of days.
+That laid - **an idea and a plan** - coding the "backbone" structure for the Datami project was just a matter of a couple of days.

 ### Real use cases

-We worked with **real user cases** since we started to develop Vizboard, even in its early releases.
+We worked with **real user cases** since we started to develop Datami, even in its early releases.

-We begun to develop the first bricks of Vizboard as responses to one, then two, then three clients sharing what we considered as similar needs.
+We begun to develop the first bricks of Datami as responses to one, then two, then three clients sharing what we considered as similar needs.

 Doing so we can **have real feedbacks** along all the development cycles.